thebluesyrup/blog/tracetogether-the-privacy-update/index.md

 # TraceTogether: the privacy update

 > Author's note: In this article, we will only be exploring the iOS app.
 Due to my inexperience with Android apps, I have refrained from discussing about it.
 I also personally thank the TraceTogether Team for realising the idea in such a short timeframe.
+>
-This article is meant to explore a very specific issue and should not be used to discredit the entire TraceTogether initiative.
+> This article was written to tackle a specific, microscopic issue with the TraceTogether app and is not intended to discredit the TraceTogether initiative.
+TraceTogether was created with good intentions and this article is meant to provide my findings and opinions on a very specific matter.
+>
+> These issues do happen in software development and TraceTogether is no exception.
+The purpose of the TraceTogether app makes this a more sensitive issue than under normal circumstances and therefore should be treated as such.

 On 31st March 2020, GovTech released an update for TraceTogether iOS app.